On Feb. 2, the UK network ITV premiered a new reality game show called Small Fortune, which has contestants competing in miniaturized challenges.

 It appears to be the next UK format to make its way across the Atlantic to attract attention in Hollywood, where I’ve heard (exclusive!) that NBC has ordered a version of the show directly to series.

-The game show, hosted by X Factor host Dermot O’Leary, premiered before The Voice last Saturday.
+Previously: The game show, hosted by X Factor host Dermot O’Leary, premiered before The Voice last Saturday.
 It takes place on a set that resembles Who Wants to be a Millionaire or something similar, but the twist is that the challenges are super tiny, played on miniaturized sets.

 Here’s how ITV described it: